Chrome Link Machine Age Bracelet

 This 1930s Art Deco bracelet has alternating polished and textured chrome elements fashioned in a Machine Age motif.
 The textured sections, which are nearly one-half inch high, make this piece very three-dimensional.
 This bracelet closes with a spring-ring clasp and goes with just about everything.
 And it’s fun to wear!
 Scroll down to see a selection of Machine Age necklaces that look great with this bracelet.

-Lapis glass beads separated by decorative chrome links and a center Galalith(?) bead with chrome end caps form this German Machine Age necklace.
+Vintage Necklaces, 1930s Jewelry, Jakob Bengel JewelryThis lapis bead necklace in a 1930s German Machine Age design was probably made by Jakob Bengel.
+It has glass beads separated by decorative chrome links and a center Galalith(?) bead with chrome end caps.
 The same piece in other colors has been attributed to Bengel by a British expert.
+(This maker’s jewelry was never signed.)
 This necklace closes with a spring-ring clasp, which may be a replacement (it is brass in color).
 The center bead has a minor flaw that probably occurred during manufacture.
-This small imperfection does not detract from the beauty or wearability of this necklace.
-Scroll down to see earrings and bracelets that coordinate with this piece.
+This small imperfection does not detract from the beauty or wearability of this jewel.
+Scroll down to see coordinating bracelets.
+Perfect adornments for those who wear cool colors.$ 185